TheAssemblyArmada/Thyme/README.md

 ## Contributing

 If you are interested in contributing to Thyme, you will need some knowledge of C++ as a minimum requirement.
-Join the developer chat listed below for more information on what else you will need, such as the idc file for the current map of the binary.
+Join the developer chat listed above for more information on what else you will need, such as the idc file for the current map of the binary.

 You can also check the [wiki](https://github.com/TheAssemblyArmada/Thyme/wiki) for more information.